nidza07/nidza07.github.io/QC-docs/general usage.md

 ## The Playroom interface
 Everything on the Playroom uses standard Windows controls you should already be familiar with.
 Most of those are lists, checkboxes, edit boxes or buttons.
 They function just like they would in any other program.
 There are also many shortcuts to help you do things faster, but if at any point you forget some of them, all actions are also available from a context menu.
-Shortcuts can also easily be announced by pressing the F1 key.
-F1 is context sensitive (while in a game, it will announce the shortcuts for that game, on the main room, it will  announce some general shortcuts, and so on.
+Shortcuts can also easily be announced by pressing the ```F1``` key. ```F1``` is context sensitive (while in a game, it will announce the shortcuts for that game, on the main room, it will  announce some general shortcuts, and so on.

 Once you connect, you will be in a menu list box.
 This list will always contain the main menu you are interacting with.
 This is also the list you should be focused on when pressing any other shortcuts.
-For example, when we say that ctrl+F opens your friends list, you should perform  the shortcut while you are in the menu list.
+For example, when we say that ```CTRL+F``` opens your friends list, you should perform  the shortcut while you are in the menu list.
 Note that many shortcuts work outside of the list as well, but you will not see their result.
-For instance, sticking to our friends list example, if you are in the chat box and you press ctrl+F, the friends list will open, but to avoid interrupting your chat, your focus won't go anywhere and will stay in the chat, so you may think that nothing happened.
+For instance, sticking to our friends list example, if you are in the chat box and you press ```CTRL+F```, the friends list will open, but to avoid interrupting your chat, your focus won't go anywhere and will stay in the chat, so you may think that nothing happened.
-You can always quickly move to the menu list by pressing Alt+M.
+You can always quickly move to the menu list by pressing ```Alt+M```.

-If you press tab from here, you will reach the chat edit box.
-Here you can type a message and press enter.
+If you press ```Tab``` from here, you will reach the chat edit box.
+Here you can type a message and press ```Enter```.
 Keep in mind that the chat box is not multiline.
-Pressing up or down arrow keys will move through your history of the previously written messages.
+Pressing ```up``` or ```down``` arrow keys will move through your history of the previously written messages.
 The chat edit box also supports some commands.
 You can see what they are in the [chat commands section](#chat-commands).
-You can focus the chat box quickly by using the Alt+C shortcut.
+You can focus the chat box quickly by using the ```Alt+C``` shortcut.

 Tabbing once more will focus you on the read-only history edit box.
 This will contain every message automatically spoken by the Playroom, such as a chat message, a private message, or game messages.
 You can review any messages you missed here.
-The history field can quickly be focused by using the Alt+H shortcut.
+The history field can quickly be focused by using the ```Alt+H``` shortcut.

 These are all the interface elements you will encounter.
 Once you connect, the menu list will contain some of the basic options.
 They are as follows:

 - Create a new table: Every game you create on the Playroom is a table.
 A table is a place where various people can sit together and have some fun.
 In addition to all the available games, you also have a free table option, allowing you to just chat without playing anything.
 - Join a table: This option will allow you to join a table already created by somebody else.
-- Restore a table: Any game on the Playroom can be saved by pressing ctrl+S while in it.
+- Restore a table: Any game on the Playroom can be saved by pressing ```CTRL+S``` while in it.
 Only the table master can save a game.
 The table master is the person who has created the table but can be changed at any moment.
 This option will allow you to restore such a saved game, provided that all the players are online and in the main room.
 The main room is where we are located right now.
 - Options: Contains all the settings of the Playroom.
-They are described in the [options section](#playroom-options)
+They are described in the [options section](#playroom-options).
 - Functions and more: Some additional functions and features, not directly related to playing games.
 They are described in the [additional functions section](#additional-features).
 - Leave the playroom: Closes the client and lets you go offline.

 In addition to this, the Playroom offers you two context menus:

-- Table menu: This menu can be opened by pressing the F2 key.
+- Table menu: This menu can be opened by pressing the ```F2``` key.
 It contains some of the most useful options for managing a table, such as adding bots, removing bots, inviting, kicking or banning players.
-- Game menu: This menu can be opened by pressing the applications key, shift+F10 or CTRL+f9.
+- Game menu: This menu can be opened by pressing the ```Applications key```, ```Shift+F10``` or ```CTRL+F9```.
 Typically, it offers useful options only  when a game is started.
 They will include the common actions that can be performed using shortcuts, such as drawing or discarding a card, rolling the dice, sorting your cards, and so on.

 Both of these menus do not have too many useful features while in the main room, so you should try them out when  creating or joining a table.

 ### First letter navigation
-On the Playroom, you can use the first letter navigation to move to an item starting with the letter you have pressed.
+On the Playroom, you can use  first letter navigation to move to an item starting with the letter you have pressed.
 It works exactly the same as it does globally in Windows lists, meaning that you can also press multiple letters in quick succession to move to an item with these letters.
 It is important to keep the following two items in mind:

 1. First letter navigation does not work in menus where single letter shortcuts to get information are used.
 For example, it does not work in games, since letters like S are used to check the scores.
 2. In menus where only a few very common actions are used, pressing the first letter will directly activate an item.
-Currently, these are all  the yes/no questions, where you can press Y or N to answer quickly, or the colour selection in Uno, where the first letter of a colour will select it.
+Currently, these are all  the yes/no questions, where you can press Y or N to answer quickly, or the color selection in Uno, where the first letter of a color will select it.

-In addition to the first letter navigation, in games with standard cards, you can use the left and right arrow keys to navigate to the previous or next card suit in your hand.
+In addition to  first letter navigation, in games with standard cards, you can use the ```Left``` and ```Right``` arrow keys to navigate to the previous or next card suit in your hand.
 This will only work in games where cards are sorted according to their suit.

 ## Playing a game
 Once you have configured everything, the first thing you will probably want to do is start a game.
 Here, some general resources and tips will  be given to improve your experience.

 To begin playing, you can either join a table already created by somebody else or create a new table of your own and wait for other people to join.
 Alternatively, if nobody is available to play with, adding bots is also an option.
-To add a bot to your game, press B once you have created the table.
+To add a bot to your game, press ```B``` once you have created the table.

 In addition to card, board and dice games, the Playroom also supports arcade games.
 They are audio games, different from the games traditionally available on the platform.
 Since they function differently, they are described in greater detail in the [separate arcade games section](#arcade-games).